When Childhood Sexual Abuse Affects Marriage Intimacy

 “Your [abuser] has stolen your childhood.
 Don’t let him rob your peace of mind as an adult.”

 It had for me.
-And if you’re experiencing this as well, I plead with you to please, please, please reach out for the help you need to properly deal with all that happened to you —whether you were a young child or an older one when you were originally victimized.
+And if you’re experiencing this as well, I plead with you to please reach out for the help you need.
+It’s important to properly deal with all that happened to you.
+This is true whether you were a young child or an older one when you were originally victimized.

-I eventually got to the point where I pleaded with God to either help me stop the nightmares and flashbacks I was experiencing or help me to die.
+I pleaded with God to either help me stop the nightmares and flashbacks I was experiencing or help me to die.
 I couldn’t take it any longer.
-God spoke to me in a way that made Himself real to me and let me know that if I was serious, the road would be tough and it would be long, but that I would get to the point of reaching the healing I desperately needed, if I was willing.
+God spoke to me in a way that made Himself real to me.
+He let me know that if I was serious, the road would be tough and it would be long.
+But He also let me know I would get to the point of healing that I desperately needed, if I was willing to take the tough journey.
 I was and I’m so glad I said, “yes” to God in this.

 I won’t lie and say that it was an easy journey.
-It was very, very painful.
+It was a very, very painful one.
 And it took a number of years to get through.
-Yet, even when I was reaching out for help, I never truly thought I would be able to get to the place where I would be completely healthy and whole in dealing with the sexual part of my life and the memories that haunted me for so many years.
+Yet, even when I was reaching out for help, I never truly thought I would be able to get to the place where I would be completely healthy and whole in dealing with the sexual abuse in my earlier life and the memories that haunted me for so many years.
 I was willing for any relief that I could get.

-And yet, I can honestly give testimony that God has helped me to do an amazing work, and my past is no longer being dragged around in my life.
+And yet, I can honestly give testimony that God has helped me to do an amazing work.
+My past is no longer being dragged around in my life.
 I am healed and I am whole.
-And my husband and I have an amazing connection in every way in or lives together.
+And my husband and I have an amazing connection in every way in our lives together.

 You will probably need help.
-Your spouse will eventually be a part of the healing process, but most husbands and wives do not know how to unpack such delicate and yet powerful emotions without professional help.
-Some are, but not many.
+Your spouse will eventually need to be a part of the healing process.
+But most husbands and wives do not know how to unpack such delicate and yet powerful emotions without professional help.
+Some do, but not many.

 If you reach out for help though, be careful.
 Don’t trust just anyone to help you deal with this type of problem.
-Not all friends, family members and counselors are “marriage-friendly” and many can actually hurt you and your marriage in the process more than help it.
+Not all friends, family members and counselors are “marriage-friendly.”
+Many of them can actually hurt you and your marriage in the process, more than help it.
 That’s what recent studies are showing.

 — ALSO —